jw-meelogic/vanilla-mocha-doom/README.md

 ### Configuration

-Check [CONFIG.md](CONFIG.md) for more options to tune rendering speed and quality of Mocha Doom.
+Check [CONFIG.md](CONFIG.md) for more options to tune rendering performance and quality of Mocha Doom.

 ### Doom with classic or modern key controls

-You can use `classic.cfg` (default) configuration in order to have the old-school classic key controls (i.e. arrow keys).
+You can use `classic.cfg` configuration in order to have the old-school classic key controls (i.e. arrow keys).
-If you prefere the modern keyboard/mouse layout (WASD), use the `modern.cfg` configuration.
+If you prefer the modern keyboard/mouse layout (WASD), use the `modern.cfg` configuration.
-If no configuration is provided, the `default.cfg` will be used which is the same as `classic.cfg`.
+If no configuration is provided, the `default.cfg` will be used which is currently the same as `classic.cfg`.

 | Configuration   | Classic (Default)              | Modern (WASD)         |
 | --------------- | ------------------------------ | --------------------- |